Strd79/Ultimate_Decider_Browser_Game/README.md

 # Browser Game
 This was my first group project with CodeClan, to build a Browser Game.
-My team consisted of @Cam-XCV, @Rebekah47 and myself.
+My team consisted of Campbell Murray, Rebekah Salem-Dalgety and myself.
 We came up with a collection of small games, built in to one over-all game.
 Two players can compete to be crowned the Ultimate Decider.
 The intension was to make a small fun game that could be used to settle a decision between two people.

 ### THE BRIEF